teamniteo/handbook/2_Operations/work-process.md

  * A **Wednesday** is the start of a sprint with sprint planning.
    * 10:00 CE(S)T for the whole company in the Niteo Zoom room
-   * followed immediately by separate plannings for Easy Blog Networks and WooCart, in their own Zoom rooms
+   * followed immediately by separate plannings for Woocart, Easy Blog Networks and Kafkai, in their own Zoom rooms
    * followed by [Developers Session](#developers-session)
  * The **Tuesday**, two weeks later, marks the end of the sprint with a sprint retrospective.
-   * 10:00 CE(S)T for EBN
+   * 10:00 CE(S)T for Niteo
-   * followed immediately by retrospective for WooCart
+   * followed immediately by retrospective for WooCart, Easy Blog Networks then Kafkai
-   * 11:30 CE(S)T for Niteo

 The last Monday morning of the sprint everyone should open up the Scrum board and ask themselves: "How can I help close whatever is still opened?".
 Repeat the same after lunch and on Tuesday morning.